Documentation Index

 🚀 Use Cases

-There are two primary ways to integrate Happy Returns data into your warehouse workflow:
+There are two primary ways to integrate Happy Returns data into your warehouse workflow:1.
+Scan-to-Process (Real-Time)

 - Scan the physical Bag Barcode on the polybag upon arrival to immediately identify and process the return.